ancin/helloGo/README.md

 Go sample project.
-And its include some sample.
+And its include some samples.